Guldariya-Kurbonova/Uber_project/README.md

 **Interpretation:** Both the City and Airport are major hubs for Uber requests, but the slightly higher demand in the City suggests that it is a key area for Uber's operations.

+##  2. Driver Performance
+### Objective:
+To evaluate driver performance by understanding the efficiency and productivity of each driver.
+### Question:
+What is the average duration of trips for each driver?
+Are there significant differences in trip durations among drivers?
+How many trips does each driver complete in a given time period?